jgm/pandoc/man/man1/pandoc.1.md

     are omitted.
 URIs in links and images are also checked against a whitelist of URI schemes.

+\--email-obfuscation=*none|javascript|references*
+:   Specify a method for obfuscating `mailto:` links in HTML documents.
+    *none* leaves `mailto:` links as they are.  *javascript* obfuscates them using javascript. *references* obfuscates them by printing their letters as decimal or hexadecimal character references.
+    If `--strict` is specified, *references* is used regardless of the presence of this option.

 \--toc, \--table-of-contents
 :   Include an automatically generated table of contents (HTML, markdown,
     RTF) or an instruction to create one (LaTeX, reStructuredText).